hamzakhalidhk/RFID-Software/README.md

 ## Note: This tutorial is available on my [Hackster](https://www.hackster.io/hamzakhalidonline/python-software-for-arduino-rfid-415a91) profile

-HK RFID Monitor is basically a Python based software for RFID.
+HK RFID Monitor is a Python-based software for RFID.
 It reads the data coming to COM port and displays it on your laptop screen.
-The data used in this project is IDs, names and roll numbers of students, coming from a micro-controller (AVR or simply arduino).
-The software reads the values with 'Serial' module of Python and displays it using 'Tkinker'.
+The data used in this project is IDs, names and roll numbers of students, coming from a micro-controller (AVR or simply Arduino).
+The software reads the values with the 'Serial' module of Python and displays it using 'Tkinker.'

 ![Screenshot](https://hackster.imgix.net/uploads/attachments/499136/whatsapp-image-2017-12-23-at-2-31-38-am-e1514208856685_rGfbGjmtZ3.jpeg?auto=compress%2Cformat&w=900&h=675&fit=min)

 # How is the data coming to COM port?
-In this project arduino is used to send data to the COM port so it is easier to understand that how the data is coming to COM port for those who have worked with arduino or AVR microcontroller.
+In this project, Arduino is used to sending data to the COM port, so it is easier to understand that how the data is coming to COM port for those who have worked with Arduino or AVR microcontroller.

 Let us assume that our microcontroller board (arduino UNO) is connected to COM port 4 of our PC and take the following dummy arduino code: